How to Export ChatGPT to Word Without Losing Formulas and Formatting

 Select the entire ChatGPT response (or the portion you need) and copy it to your clipboard.
 This works for single messages or entire conversations — the tool handles multi-message content correctly.

-Paste into the export tool
+Paste into Chat2Word

 Click Export to Word